 In Eden of the East, at least one American uses "Johnny" as a euphemism for a man's special organ.
 (It's also used by a Japanese person in The Tatami Galaxy, so it's apparently not a made-up euphemism.)
-Americans have...numerous common ways to say "penis," but "Johnny" isn't one of them.
+Americans have...numerous common ways to say "penis," but "Johnny" isn't one of them (although "Johnson" is, and "Johnny" is somewhat outdated British English slang for "condom" but still not a word for a penis itself).
 In a way, this makes it an example of Gratuitous Englishfrom an English-speaker.

 Fairy Tail is supposed to be set in a Anachronism Stew fantasy equivalent of Spain, complete with ramen, a ryokan, a currency that's a much closer equivalent to yen than to the euro, and bento boxes.